MrDenchi/Portfolio/README.md

 · **Branding** - Branding was my first network server.
 It started off as a normal plot generator server, but expanded into a network.
 This server was not just me though.
 I had a lot of help from my partner at the time, "MEXIO".
-The server was passed down to a friend of both of us, and has hada lot of remakes and rebranding since then, but is now known as "FISHLERS".
+The server was passed down to a friend of both of us, and has had a lot of remakes and rebranding since then, but is now known as "FISHLERS".

 **History And Experience With Skript:**